If you are facing criminal charges for embezzlement do not hesitate to contact San Diego embezzlement attorney Vikas Bajaj for help.

 Fighting Embezzlement Charges in San Diego

 Have you been arrested and charged with embezzlement in San Diego?
 Contact the Law Office of Vikas Bajaj, APC for help.
 Your life will change forever if you are convicted of a crime.
 Our experienced embezzlement defense attorneys can help to limit the consequences of your arrest and get the best possible outcome in your case.
 The state will begin to build its case against you the moment you are arrested, so it is important to act quickly.
-Call us today to set up a free consultation and learn more about how we can help to protect your future.
+Call us today to set up an initial consultation and learn more about how we can help to protect your future.